osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 The PI point data type for enumeration sets is ``digital``.

-OMF supports setting the format keyword to specify how particular JSON type should be interpreted in PI Server.
+OMF supports setting the format keyword to specify how a particular JSON type should be interpreted in PI AF Server and PI Data Archive.

 +----------------+-------------+---------------+-------------------+